Prevention of Sexual Harassment & Discrimination Program

 Paige Sechrest – PSHD Training Specialist

 Paige is a PhD Candidate in the Political Science department.
 She specializes in public law, comparative politics, and quantitative methodology.
 She graduated from University of California, Berkeley with a degree in political science.
 Her dissertation explores how various publics interpret violent interactions between police officers and people of color in France in order to understand the extent to which the notion of the rights-bearing citizen has transformed to include the very people it was designed to marginalize.
-In addition to being a graduate student, she is a poetry lover and a news junkie.
+In addition to being a graduate student, she is a poetry lover.

 Sam Sumpter – PSHD Training Specialist